inQWIRE/SQIR/README.md

 ## Compilation

 If you would like to compile our Coq proofs follow the instructions under 'Coq' below.
 If you just want to use the VOQC optimizer, follow the instructions under 'OCaml'.
+The included 'opam' file can be used to install all dependencies.
+Run it with `opam install . --deps-only` (note that installing Coq will take a while!).

 ### Coq